HSBC unit parts company with top hedge fund manager

-Tim Gascoigne, who was global head of portfolio management and who ran the $2.4 billion (1.5 billion pound) GH fund of hedge funds at HSBC Alternative Investments Limited, left last month, a spokeswoman for the bank said on Monday.
+Tim Gascoigne, who was global head of portfolio management and who ran the $2.4 billion GH fund of hedge funds at HSBC Alternative Investments Limited (HAIL), left last month, a spokeswoman for the bank said on Monday.

 HAIL manages $7.8 billion in assets, including funds of hedge funds, private equity and real estate.